 Traveling from Cancun to Cozumel

 If you’re headed to Cozumel for vacation, you’ll likely be flying into the Cancun International Airport.
-There is a small airport in Cozumel and another in Playa del Carmen, but almost all flights come into Cancun, especially from abroad.
+There is a small airport in Cozumel and another airport in Playa del Carmen, but almost all flights come into Cancun, especially from abroad.
 Traveling from Cancun to your destination is relatively easy, and we’ve created this little guide to getting from Cancun to Cozumel to help you in your journey!

 Getting from Cancun to Playa del Carmen